 However, the Ledger Nano S supports more cryptocurrencies than either Trezor.
 You can check out my Ledger Nano S review to learn more about it.
 The Ledger Nano X was also recently released, which is an upgrade to the Ledger Nano S. It is a tad more expensive, but it’s a beautiful piece of kit.

 Summary: Best Hardware Wallet?

 Regardless of how cheap or clunky the Trezor One seems, it’s still a great hardware wallet.

 But is the best hardware wallet out there?

 After messing around with all the popular options, I think there are better options out there:

 - The Ledger Nano S is about the same price but supports more cryptocurrencies.

 - The Trezor Model T is your premium option.
-It has an excellent full-colour touchscreen and will soon support more cryptocurrencies than the Trezor One (e.g. Ripple and Monero).
+It has an excellent full-colour touchscreen and supports more cryptocurrencies than the Trezor One (e.g. Ripple and Monero).